2019 : This post describes the classic method.

-I think sewing an invisible zip is a rite-of-passage for dressmakers !
+I think sewing an invisible zip by the classic method is a rite-of-passage for dressmakers !

 Invisible zips look lovely if they’re done well, but sewing them can be difficult to get your head round.
 It’s the opposite of sewing a conventional zip.